-Garden party receptions and rustic barnyard weddings aren’t for everyone – some couples just can’t get enough of the hustle and bustle in New York City.
-Urban weddings are cool, sophisticated and promise the best of the best – but they can also be very difficult to plan, and not just because of the outrageous prices.
+Garden party receptions and rustic barnyard weddings aren’t for everyone – some couples just can’t get enough of the hustle and bustle of New York City.
+Urban weddings are cool, sophisticated and promise the best of the best – but to plan an urban wedding, especially New York City style, can also be very difficult, and not just because of the outrageous prices.
 Even if you have a seemingly bottomless budget, you’ll be shocked at how expensive it can be to have a New York City wedding.
 The key is to start your planning as early as possible – prices will rise if you have less time to secure your venue, book your photographer and order flowers.
 All of these wedding planning tips are great if you’re getting married in New York City, but many of them will also be applicable if you’re getting married in any other urban area.

 Photo courtesy of Flickr